 Programs that arrange employment, and in some cases accommodation and paperwork, can take much of the difficulty out of preparing for an international experience, but in many cases charge fees for their services.
-You should always carefully vet any program you plan to participate in by doing research using websites such as Transitions Abroad or the Better Business Bureau and asking lots of questions of both program employees and former participants.
+You should always carefully vet any program you plan to participate in by doing research using websites such as Transitions Abroad and asking lots of questions of both program employees and former participants.

 Know the Requirements

 Before you go anywhere outside of the United States, you should ensure that you are complying with the local regulations regarding international visitors.